Investigating the Book

 Woodworking and Furniture History

 GST 150 The course introduces students to the basics of traditional American woodworking and furniture making.
 Starting with the tree in the forest, we’ll learn to identify the primary types of wood used for furniture in this area, to understand some basic wood technology and we’ll follow the furniture making process through design, basic joinery, assembly, sanding and finishing.
 Through field trips to Old Salem, the Museum of Early Southern Decorative Arts and local Piedmont furniture makers, we’ll explore the history and variety of woodcraft in central North Carolina.
 Students will spend most of their time in the studio, learning the fundamentals of measurement, layout and hand tool use and they will complete a small furniture project by employing their skills.
 Students will also do a research presentation on a traditional American furniture style or maker/firm.
 The cost of this course includes the field trips, supplies and a starter set of hand tools.
 Instructor: Jim Hood.
 Credit/No Credit.
 Credits: 4.
 Costs: $500, and housing/meals according to policies.
 Course materials fee: $550.

 Living Exemplary Leadership

-50007 GST 250 001.
-This course is an exploration of students’ individual strengths and talents through an experiential lens.
-Individuals will learn about their own leadership style, how that applies to group dynamics and how they can use their skills and abilities to influence change.
-Students will learn about themselves, but also organizational leadership through interviews, readings and experiential opportunities.
-They will be able to assess strengths and challenges of leadership in diverse environments and apply their learning to a problem at Guilford College, using their new leadership skills to propose solutions.
-Instructors: Steven Moran, Emily Lott & Amy Costa.
+GST 250 This two-credit course will be an exploration of individual strengths and talents through an experiential lens.
+Individuals will learn about their own leadership style, how that applies to group dynamics, and how they can use their skills and abilities to influence change.
+Instructor: Amy Costa & Steve Moran.
 Graded.
-2 credits.
+Credits: 2.
 Costs: $500, and housing/meals according to policies.